I prepare and distribute memos detailing my teaching philosophy to each of my classes. You can find one such teaching philosophy here.

 University of Pennsylvania

 - DS495: Research Methods in Strategic Studies.
 All cadets in the Defense and Strategic Studies (DSS) major take this class in the fall to prepare them to do more self-guided research in the spring for either a thesis or group capstone project.
 This class introduces them to the fundamentals of research design and helps them get started on their year-long research projects.
 The current syllabus is here.
 I also supervise the thesis and capstone programs in both semesters, though the bulk of the work--especially in the spring semester--is done by other DSS faculty members who serve as specific project advisors.

 - SS307: International Relations.
 This is a core course requirement for all cadets and is typically taken in their third year.
 The department standardizes the content of the course across all instructors--a necessity, since 500+ cadets are enrolled each semester, but class size is capped at 18 (imagine their reaction when I tell them that when I took this class as an undergrad, I was in one lecture hall with more than 600 other students).
-I teach several sections per year to non-IR majors.
-I love the opportunity to work with a broad sample of the corps, introducing them to a topic I'm passionate about and emphasizing the importance it will have to their future careers.
+From 2018 to 2020, I taught several sections per year to non-IR majors.
+I loved the opportunity to work with a broad sample of the corps, introducing them to a topic I'm passionate about and emphasizing the importance it will have to their future careers.

 - SS457: Grand Strategy.
 As Director of the Rupert H. Johnson Grand Strategy Program, I taught two classes that are required as part of the Department of Social Sciences' minor in Grand Strategy.
 This is the introductory course, which takes cadets through a deep dive into the origins, definitions, and utility of the concept of grand strategy, followed by a broad sweep of examples of grand strategy in practice around the world, from ancient Greece to the modern day.
 The class also fulfills partial requirements of the International Affairs major.
 You can find my most recent syllabus here.